-Historically, ocelots’ range in the U.S. extended throughout Arizona, Texas, Arkansas, and Louisiana.
-However, historic overexploitation from unregulated hunting and trapping plus destruction or loss of habitat left ocelots vulnerable to extirpation in the U.S. Today, resident breeding ocelots in the U.S. number fewer than 100 in the wild.
+Historically, ocelots’ range in the United States is believed to have extended throughout Arizona, Texas, Arkansas, and Louisiana.
+However, historic overexploitation from unregulated hunting, trapping, and poisoning plus destruction and fragmentation of habitat has left ocelots vulnerable to extirpation from the United States.
+Today, resident breeding ocelots in the United States may number fewer than 100 individuals the wild.
 All of these breeding individuals occur in deep south Texas near the Gulf of Mexico.
-Due to their low numbers, ocelots in the U.S. are threatened by low genetic diversity caused by inbreeding.
-This leaves them vulnerable to the negative impacts of genetic defects and diseases.
-Further, because ocelots in Texas all live in low-level coastal areas, some worry that the viability of the entire existing U.S. breeding ocelot population and its habitat could be destroyed by a single high-impact tropical storm along the Gulf coast.
+Due to their low numbers and isolation from other ocelot populations in Mexico, ocelots in the U.S. are threatened by low genetic diversity.
+This leaves them vulnerable to the negative impacts of genetic defects, which may be caused by inbreeding, and diseases.
+Further, because ocelots in Texas all live in low-elevation coastal areas, some worry that the viability of the entire existing U.S. breeding ocelot populations and their habitat could be lost in a single local catastrophic event, such as a high-impact tropical storm along the Gulf coast.

 "Fewer than 80 ocelots are known to live in the United States and most of these live on private ranches in South Texas.
 As a result, private landowners and their resources are vital to the conservation and recovery of this wild, nocturnal, and secretive cat.
 East Foundation is one such landowner, having photo-documented more than 30 individual ocelots on its El Sauz Ranch near Port Mansfield.
 The remoteness, lack of paved roads, and associated infrequent vehicle traffic on the ranch help provide secure habitat for one of only two known breeding populations of ocelots in Texas.
 Together with its research partners, East Foundation is also collecting data on ocelot population size, survival, and mortality; movements and activity; prey abundance and food habits; habitat use, and competition with other carnivores to inform and solidify recovery strategies by populating key knowledge gaps related to ocelot conservation on private lands.